trevorwelch/mini-tear-sheet/README.md

 Have fun!
 And if you're just getting started with algotrading:

-> First, ask youself if the allure of skimming a few pennies off the top of a corrupt system that will overtake your life, blacken your soul, and bankrupt you in the process is the best use of your talents.
+> First, ask yourself if the allure of skimming a few pennies off the top of a corrupt system that will overtake your life, blacken your soul, and bankrupt you in the process is the best use of your talents.
 No?
 Good choice; back to Hacker News.
 Yes?
 Get a second opinion from your mother.
 I’ll wait.

 ~ "Doctor J"